Acts Chapter Eleven

 Acts 11:20 & 21

-Some of them, however, men from Cyprus and Cyrene, went to Antioch and began to speak to Greeks also, telling them the good news about the Lord Jesus.
-The Lord's hand was with them, and a great number of people believed and turned to the Lord.
+However, some of these, men from Cyprus and Cyrene, when they arrived at Antioch, began speaking to the Greeks too, proclaiming the Good News of the Lord Yeshua.
+The hand of the Lord was with them, and a great number of people trusted and turned to the Lord.

 At this point in time, Antioch was the capitol of Syria and a very important city.
 Some of the men that fled the persecution in Jerusalem stopped here and began to share the gospel with Greeks as well as Jews.
 These men would have been considered radicals as they went against tradition and shared the gospel with non-Jews but with God all things are possible and a great number of people were saved.